 The By-Election Barometer tracks all scheduled and upcoming federal and provincial by-elections.
 The percentages shown in the charts represent margins, colour-coded according to the standards adopted by this site.
 The first set show the results of the last two elections.

 The second set of margins are those that the projection model churns out when each regional/provincial poll is applied, using the same system as ThreeHundredEight's standard seat projection model.
 These are a way to demonstrate what might be expected in the riding, based on regional trends.
-The rolling 30-day average calculates an unweighted average of the last 30-days of regional polling.
+The rolling 30-day average calculates an unweighted average of these projections with the last 30-days of regional polling.

 The third set of margins, when available, represent the results of actual polls of the riding that have been released.